electricduck/clunkerbot/README.md

     $ dotnet run

 You should see various messages spat out into your terminal.
 If all went well, you should see `✔️ Listening for triggers` &mdash; the bot is ready for work.
-If the application has panicked and run for the hills, and you swear it wasn't your own dumbass fault, [https://github.com/electricduck/clunkerbot/issues/new](create an issue).
+If the application has panicked and run for the hills, and you swear it wasn't your own dumbass fault, [create an issue](https://github.com/electricduck/clunkerbot/issues/new).

 ##### Build Docker image _(Optional)_